 As such, Sixteen Plus is entitled to all civil remedies permitted an aggrieved party by 14 V.I.C. § 607, including statutory treble damages, for all damages caused by Defendants’ unlawful criminal enterprise.

-COUNT II - CONVERSION

-Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference.

-The acts alleged herein constitute conversion of the corporate assets and corporate opportunities of the corporation, in that:

-Defendants ‘intentionally or wrongfully exercise[d] acts of ownership, control or dominion by the acts set forth in paragraphs 44 through 79,

-over property, being the $4.5 million in funds of Sixteen Plus,

-to which they have no right of possession.

-Plaintiff and the Corporation are injured thereby in loss of value.

-COUNT III (Yusuf Only) – BREACH OF FIDUCIARY DUTIES
+COUNT II (Yusuf Only) – BREACH OF FIDUCIARY DUTIES

 Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference.